Once Cursed, Twice Shy

 Sensing me behind her, she ducked as I attempted a tackle.
 I missed her, but my hand got caught in the net holding the rabbit.

-My momentum knocked us both to the ground.
-We scrambled around in the dirt, having a life-and-death tug-of-war over the bunny.
+My momentum knocked us both to the ground, and we scrambled around in the dirt, having a life-and-death tug-of-war over the bunny.

 “Let go and I won’t kill you,” she offered breathlessly, her face flushed.